-As a firm, we are absolutely committed to audit quality and financial reporting in the local government sector.
-Our proposed work and fee, as set out further in our Audit Plan, set out our audit responses for the financial statement risks that we have identified.

-We will consider your arrangements for managing and reporting your financial resources as part of our audit in completing our Value for Money work.

-Our value for money work will also consider your arrangements relating to governance and improving economy, efficiency and effectiveness.

-We will continue to provide you and your Audit and Governance Committee with sector updates providing our insight on issues from a range of sources and other sector commentators via our Audit and Governance Committee updates.

-We hold annual financial reporting workshops for our audited bodies to access the latest technical guidance and interpretation, discuss issues with our experts and create networking links with other audited bodies to support consistent and accurate financial reporting across the sector.
+- As a firm, we are absolutely committed to audit quality and financial reporting in the local government sector.
+Our proposed work and fee, as set out further in our Audit Plan. - We will consider your arrangements for managing and reporting your financial resources as part of our audit in completing our Value for Money work. - Our value for money work will also consider your arrangements relating to governance and improving economy, efficiency and effectiveness. - We will continue to provide you and your Audit and Governance Committee with sector updates providing our insight on issues from a range of sources and other sector commentators via our Audit and Governance Committee updates. - We hold annual financial reporting workshops for our audited bodies to access the latest technical guidance and interpretation, discuss issues with our experts and create networking links with other audited bodies to support consistent and accurate financial reporting across the sector.